PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 ![https://duet3d.dozuki.com/Wiki/Duet\_2\_Maestro\_Hardware\_Overview](../.gitbook/assets/image%20%2864%29.png)

-This will be a walk through on how we hooked up the QuadFusion, as well as part of the i3 MK2S, to the Duet Maestro board.
+This will be a walk through on how to connect the QuadFusion, as well as part of the i3 MK2S, to the Duet Maestro board.

 Before you can begin to wire your QuadFusion to the Duet Maestro board you must attach an extension to the board.
 With this extension you will be able to connect the the extra motor wires to the board.